Aims:

 Principal Investigators

-EQ-5D-5L Valuation Study in UAE
+EQ-5D-5L Valuation Study in Qatar

 Co-investigators:

-Dr. Marcel Jonker , PhD, EuroQol Research Foundation
+Dr. Marcel Jonker, PhD, EuroQol Research Foundation

 Dr. Christiane Maskineh, PhD, CEO CCHO.